tsuru/bs/README.md

 * load (one, five and fifteen minutes)
 * uptime (seconds)

+To be able to collect host metrics, the proc filesystem (`/proc`) must be mounted as a volume inside *bs* container and the `HOST_PROC` environment variable must be set to it's path.
 The metric backend is configured by setting some enviroment variables in the *bs* container.
 For more details check the [bs enviroment variables](https://github.com/tsuru/bs#environment-variables).

 ## Environment Variables